Flash Narrative Tuesday: Scraps for Whiskers

 Will Whitcher with Dogs, Calf, Coyote, Pigs

-10 Responses to “Flash Narrative Tuesday: Scraps for Whiskers”
+10 thoughts on “Flash Narrative: Scraps for Whiskers”

 The other poignant part is that she seemed to love being around children, but had no grandchildren to play with, so she latched on to the children of the families who worked for them and who lived in their tenant house.